Clause 1: Prohibitions applying to landlords

 Finally, I have given thorough consideration to Amendment 49, tabled by the noble Lord, Lord Kennedy, which proposes that landlords and agents should provide a draft copy of the tenancy agreement before a holding deposit is paid.
 This issue was also raised in Grand Committee by the noble Baronesses, Lady Thornhill and Lady Grender.
 I completely agree that landlords and agents should give tenants sufficient time to understand the terms of any agreement before asking them to pay a holding deposit.
 We have made this clear in our guidance.
 However, I do not agree that an amendment such as that proposed by the noble Lord, Lord Kennedy, is warranted in this space.
 As with any contract or agreement, tenants should not pay money if they are not sure what they are signing up to.

 Further, this could be difficult for local authorities to enforce.
-We would need to decide at what point the draft tenancy agreement should be provided before any holding deposit can be taken, and some tenants may choose to enter into agreements quickly and may want to do so.
+We would need to decide at what point the draft tenancy agreement should be provided before any holding deposit could be taken, and some tenants might choose to enter into agreements quickly and might want to do so.
 We will use our guidance to reiterate that tenants should be comfortable with the proposed tenancy agreement before they sign it.
 By paying the holding deposit, the tenant is agreeing to enter into the contract subject to meeting the conditions set out by the landlord.
 Similarly, the landlord is agreeing to rent to the tenant subject to all checks being completed.
 As I have mentioned, we have brought forward amendments to require that only one holding deposit per property can be paid, to ensure that landlords and agents are sincere in this.

 I know noble Lords are concerned about a situation in which a landlord or agent might refuse to share a tenancy agreement in advance, thus forcing the tenant to pay a holding deposit and the tenant potentially being subject to unfair contract terms.
 I would say that a tenant should be wary of any landlord or agent who acts in such a manner and might be advised to steer clear of their property.
 However, I wish to reassure noble Lords that the Bill already offers protections in the event that the tenant pays a holding deposit and subsequently discovers an unfair contract term.

-First, if the deadline for agreement has not yet passed and the tenant is willing to enter into the tenancy agreement subject to the removal of an unfair contract term which the landlord refuses, a landlord would not be taking all reasonable steps to enter the tenancy.
+First, if the deadline for agreement has not yet passed and the tenant is willing to enter into the tenancy agreement subject to the removal of an unfair contract term which the landlord refuses, a landlord will not be taking all reasonable steps to enter the tenancy.
 The tenant would therefore be entitled to the repayment of their holding deposit.
 Amendment 70 clarifies that the holding deposit must be refunded if the landlord or agent imposes a requirement that breaches the ban, or behaves in an unreasonable manner such that it would be unreasonable to expect the tenant or relevant person to enter the tenancy.
 Secondly, if the tenant enters a tenancy agreement, Clause 4 ensures that any clause that requires the tenant to make a prohibited payment is not binding on the tenant.
 Thirdly, existing applicable consumer rights legislation ensures that any unfair contractual terms are not binding on the tenant.

-I know that noble Lords were anxious for tenants to have early sight of the tenancy agreement, to understand any possible default clauses.
+I know that noble Lords were anxious for tenants to have early sight of the tenancy agreement to understand any possible default clauses.
 As will be discussed, we have brought forward amendments to list default fees on the face of the Bill.
 There will be clear and prescribed circumstances where a default fee can be charged.
 This mitigates the risk of tenants inadvertently and unknowingly signing up to multiple different default fees.
 Under existing transparency requirements in the Consumer Rights Act 2015, agents are required to display their fees to tenants on their website and in their offices.
-Tenants will be able to see if their agent intends to charge a default fee in the event of a lost key, or other security device, or a late rent payment.
+Tenants will be able to see whether their agent intends to charge a default fee in the event of a lost key, or other security device, or a late rent payment.

 We will use consumer guidance to encourage agents and landlords to share a copy of the tenancy agreement at the earliest opportunity before accepting any holding deposit.
 Similarly, we will remind tenants of the need to be clear as to what they are signing up to before making any payments.
-We firmly believe that the amendments we have brought forward—to improve the transparency around the treatment of holding deposits, to ensure that landlords and agents can only take one holding deposit at any one time and to prescribe default fees on the face of the Bill—will address the key concerns raised by noble Lords.
+We firmly believe that the amendments we have brought forward—to improve the transparency around the treatment of holding deposits, to ensure that landlords and agents can take only one holding deposit at any one time and to prescribe default fees on the face of the Bill—will address the key concerns raised by noble Lords.
 I hope that the noble Lord, Lord Kennedy, agrees that this is a reasonable compromise.

 My Lords, I declare my interest as one of the happy band of vice-presidents of the Local Government Association.
 I agree with much of what the Minister has said, but with specific reference to Amendment 48 I thank the Government for listening and accepting our amendment, moved in Committee, regarding letting agents and landlords receiving multiple holding fees from several people for one property.
 The arguments for this were well made in previous stages of the passage of this Bill.
 It has been recognised by pressure groups, by the industry itself—interestingly enough —and now by the Government that taking financial advantage of prospective tenants is totally unacceptable and bad practice.
 This simple but significant amendment corrects an injustice and will help many for whom navigating the private rental market is already a stressful and expensive business.
 We look forward to a speedy implementation, which I believe will be in May 2019.

-My Lords, I declare my interests as a vice-president of the LGA but also as a practising chartered surveyor and private rented sector landlord.
+My Lords, I declare my interests as a vice-president of the LGA and also as a practising chartered surveyor and private rented sector landlord.
 Mercifully, I have managed to steer clear in a personal capacity of managing agents—at least for the last many years.

 I have one query on the way in which the holding deposit arrangements are intended to function.
 I quite understand the geometry that sits behind this and the reason for it, so I will not go over it again.
-But let us suppose that a prospective tenant, having been provided with all the relevant information, pays a holding deposit then, through some reason of default which would allow the agent to retain part or all of that deposit, there develops an argument as to what proportion—perhaps the whole—should be retained or not.
+But let us suppose that a prospective tenant, having been provided with all the relevant information, pays a holding deposit and then, through some reason of default which would allow the agent to retain part or all of that deposit, there develops an argument as to what proportion—perhaps the whole—should be retained or not.
 That could take some while to resolve.
 Meanwhile, the agent is debarred from taking a holding deposit from anybody else, even though it may be clear beyond peradventure that the original deal with, and intention of, the tenant, whose holding deposit is still being hung on to, will not go ahead.

 I can see that this could put an undesirable element of drag into the situation.
 I can also see that it might be the godmother of unforeseen consequences, in that the agent may feel that it is becoming a problem—a rather metropolitan problem, if I may say so; I think of zones 2, 3 and 4 of central London as the areas where a lot of this goes on, although I know it is not unique to there.
 The corollary to that is that the agent may say, “I’m not going to take a holding deposit at all.
 It is on a first-come, first-served basis.
 I have various people interested and the first who comes through my door with the relevant boxes ticked gets it”.
 That does not seem at all helpful either.
 That does not happen in my part of leafy Sussex, because we do not deal with things in that way and do not have that sort of high-pressure tenant demand.
 But I can certainly see it happening in zones 2 and 3 and I wonder what the Minister has to say about how he sees that working in practice, without having some perverse effects on the market.